1-888-565-3852 | info@etxlighthouse.org | 411 West Front Street, Tyler TX 75702

 TDH Publishing LLC

-2024 East Texas White Cane Day T-shirts
+About White Cane Safety Day

 On October 6, 1964, a joint resolution of the U.S. Congress was signed into law, authorizing President Lyndon B. Johnson to proclaim October 15th of each year as, “White Cane Safety Day.”
 The date is set aside to celebrate the achievements of people who are blind or visually impaired and the important symbol of blindness and tool of independence, the white cane.